teresa-liang/teresa-liang/README.md

 **👋Hello!
-I'm Teresa, a 2nd-year student studying Computer Science and Statistics @ UC Irvine.**
+I'm Teresa, a 3rd-year student studying Computer Science and Statistics @ UC Irvine.**

-I'm interested in exploring front & back-end development, data science, and anything in between so that I can create products that will make things easier and simpler for everyone!
+I'm interested in exploring front & back-end development, biotechnology, data science, and anything in between so that I can create products that will make things easier and simpler for everyone!
 📫 If you want to reach me, just find me on [LinkedIn](https://www.linkedin.com/in/teresa-liang-605997185/) or send me an [email](teresaliang2003@gmail.com).